gma/obfuscurity/README.md

 already been used) quicker than you might expect.

 Luckily, there's an easy solution, as outlined in [this comment][comment] on StackOverflow.
-Just in case you don't currently have access to StackOverflow right now, this is what it says:
+Just in case you don't have access to StackOverflow right now, this is what it says:

 > Pick a 8 or 9 digit number at random, say 839712541.
 Then, take your
 > order number's binary representation (for this example, I'm not using